Effaly/obsidian-hoverable-dropdown/README.md

 - Changed link colors

 ## Licensing
 The original code did not come with an explicit license.
 By modifying and redistributing this code, I intend to share it under the MIT License.
-If the original authors have any concerns, please contact me at [your email].
+If the original authors have any concerns, please contact me.

 # What it does
 ![](/example.gif)